surendragurjar/fetchPoints/ReadMe.txt

 Overview:
 This application has 3 endpoints to manage user points with payers

+Language / Technologies:
+Java, Spring Boot

 Assumptions:
 - If user does not have balance and deduct call is made application should throw the Low Balance Exception
 - in Deduct endpoints only positive points are allowed
 - While adding point to payer if points are negative
 	1. deduct the points from existing payer points (if points available)
 	2. throw Low Balance Exception (if sufficient points not available)

 Endpoints: